jpbaldus/keml.io/README.md

 1) [Generate KEML files from graphML files](#generate-keml-files-from-graphml-files)
 2) [Split a ChatGPT conversation file](#split-a-chatgpt-conversation-file) holding all conversations into one file per conversation
-3) [Enhance an KEML file with original conversation data]() from the ChatGPT conversation JSON
+3) [Enhance an KEML file with original conversation data](#enhance-an-keml-file-with-original-conversation-data) from the ChatGPT conversation JSON

 Currently, all of these processes are executed when running the project but we plan to split this to allow for different work flows.
+The enhancement with ChatGPT original conversations is optional, the run suceeds even if no source for original conversations is given.

 ## Installation